facebook/react-native-website/docs/using-a-listview.md

     height: 44,
   },
 })

-// skip this line if using Create React Native App AppRegistry.registerComponent('AwesomeProject', () => SectionListBasics);
 ```

 One of the most common uses for a list view is displaying data that you fetch from a server.
 To do that, you will need to [learn about networking in React Native](network.md).